How Much to Feed a Abyssinian Cat

 How is the Abyssinian Cat's daily portion calculated?

-Should I feed my Abyssinian Cat wet or dry food?
+Should I free-feed my Abyssinian or stick to measured meals?